GuidoAMoreira/sumR/README.md

 ```

 Function `infiniteSum` dispatches the arguments to `infiniteSumToThreshold` or `infiniteAdaptive` depending on the value of `logL` and returns the result of the respectively chosen function.

+## Note
+We have found that manually typecasting the result of the low-level C function to double before passing it to R is more stable.